Join the conversation online

 What is Creative Spaces?

-Creative Spaces aims to facilitate solution-focused national dialogue and collaborations to enable health systems interventions to prevent or reduce ethnic inequalities and multiple disadvantages experienced by people with severe mental illnesses across the country.
+Creative Spaces aims to facilitate solution-focused dialogue and collaborations to enable health systems interventions to prevent or reduce ethnic inequalities and multiple disadvantages experienced by people with severe mental illnesses.

-As a safe space, it aims to bring together people from different constituencies with and without different types and levels of power and resources, to make possible an honest and open exploration of the challenges and constraints, and to harmonise the purpose of future actions.
+Creative Spaces brings together people from different constituencies within a space that facilitates honest and open exploration of the challenges and constraints, and to harmonise the purpose of future actions.

-Creative Spaces works with the local history and experiences and engages service user and carer organisations, NGOs, commissioners, academics, voluntary organisations, activists, community groups, public bodies and other interested parties.
+It works with the local legacy and experiences, and engages service user and carer organisations, NGOs, commissioners, academics, voluntary organisations, activists, community groups, public bodies and other interested parties.
 This includes informal and formal sectors, embracing social and cultural assests in the community.
 This helps to deliver identified solutions by electively sharing risk, but also keeping any actions close to the real experiences of the beneficiaries and their concerns.

 If you would like to know more, please email [email protected]